manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			----
 			## Undo (Rollback) staging

-			**Use case:** You have staged your modified files in the clone but not yet committed to master.
+			**Use case:** You have staged your modified files in the clone but not yet committed to main repo.
 And you want to bring them back and make more changes to the staged files, before committing.

 			You can undo staging without hurting the files or losing your local changes.
 This will bring the staged files back into their previous unstaged condition but will not affect the content changes.